Button Hamburger for menu

 14

-The average number of times a glass milk bottle is reused (washed and refilled) before it is sent off to be recycled.
+The average number of times a glass milk bottle is re-used, before it has been sent off to be recycled.

 1%